Ariyike Akinbobola: Career

-In 2010, Akinbobola began recording episodes of her own TV Show ‘Reflections with Ariyike which can be watched on her youtube page "Ariyike weekly".
+In 2010, Akinbobola began recording episodes of her own TV Show ‘Reflections with Ariyike which can be watched on her YouTube page "Ariyike weekly".
 In 2011 she auditioned for a job as a presenter on a new Satellite TV Station – Spice TV and in June 2011, Akinbobola got employed by Spice TV as a TV presenter.

 As a TV personality and Red carpet Host, Akinbobola has interviewed a number of Nigerian and international celebrities as well as diplomats.
 She has interviewed Dr. Andrew Pocock, the British High commissioner to Nigeria, Mr. Mike Purves, Director Trade and Investment for UK Trade and Investment, Pauline Long, founder of the Beffta awards, Mrs. Bunmi Oke, President of the Association of Advertising Agencies of Nigeria (AAAN), American Singer/songwriter Carl Thomas, Otunba Niyi Babade of CNN and a lot of Nigerian entrepreneurs.
 In 2013, she hosted the red carpet at the Nigerian-British chamber of commerce Presidential ball.

 In 2013, Akinbobola made her acting debut in the Nigerian hit TV series "Lekki wives" alongside Kiki Omeili and Katherine Obiang, she also made an appearance on the series "Aunty Caro's bar".
 Akinbobola co-hosted the Lagos Countdown crossover concert alongside Ikponmwosa Osakioduwa and Quest (in 2012) as well as Gbenga Adeyinka and Ill-Rhymz (in 2013).
 The event is organised by the Lagos state government and is broadcast live across Africa.
 It is similar to the annual Times Square, New Year Countdown event.

 Akinbobola is also a guest writer for one of Nigeria's foremost blogsites "Bella Naija", where she writes motivational/relationship stories about issues that affect Africans.
 She has her own segment called "Ariyike writes".
 She also runs her personal blog www.reflectionswithariyike.blogspot.com.

+In 2022, Akinbobola began hosting a book-reading family picnic in Ontario Canada tagged ‘Beautifully Coloured’.
+The picnic promotes book reading, recitation of positive affirmations, as well as draw attention to issues of child trafficking and other vices.
+Her picture book on kindness, also called Beautifully Coloured is an Amazon bestseller.